Beef-Bridge/How-to-work-with-different-Git-accounts/README.md

 # How-to-work-with-different-Git-accounts
 Working with a Github account is as easy as 1-2-3.
-However, all this complicates when you have to juggle, from your development workstation, between different GitHub accounts (personal and pro for example) and a GitLab account.
+However, all this complicates when you have to juggle, from your development workstation, between different GitHub accounts (e. g. personal and professional) and a GitLab account.
 We'll see together how to make it easy!